Carolinian (train): First iteration

+Second iteration

 Amtrak and North Carolina re-launched the Carolinian on May 12, 1990.
 Like the original, it was originally a section of the Palmetto, only this time the split occurred in Rocky Mount, North Carolina.
 This incarnation proved successful enough that in April 1991, Amtrak made the Carolinian a full-fledged day train running from Charlotte to New York.
 While the Palmetto runs through from Richmond to Alexandria, Virginia; the Carolinian stops at Fredericksburg and Quantico (shared with Northeast Regional trains going to Newport News or Norfolk) before continuing on to Alexandria.

 In 1995, the Carolinian was joined with a sister regional train, the Piedmont, which runs along the I-85 Corridor between Raleigh and Charlotte–the southern leg of the Carolinian.
 The Piedmont was originally due to enter service in 1993, but was delayed when Norfolk Southern insisted that Amtrak build a new wye in Charlotte to turn the Carolinian and Piedmont around.
 Previously, the southbound Carolinian had to make a time-consuming 10-mile deadhead trip to the nearest wye in Pineville, North Carolina.

-Until 2004, the Carolinian also had a stop at BWI Marshall Airport Rail Station.
+In 2004, the Carolinian began bypassing BWI Rail Station.

-On March 9, 2015, a northbound Carolinian collided with a tractor-trailer that was stuck on the tracks in Halifax County, North Carolina, with 55 people injured.
+On March 9, 2015, a northbound Carolinian collided with a tractor-trailer that was stuck on the tracks in Halifax County, North Carolina.
 The locomotive landed on its side, while all of the cars remained upright.
 There were no fatalities, but 55 people were injured.